The Role of Confounders and Linearity in Ecological Inference: A Reassessment: Introduction

 \section{Introduction}

 Estimating conditional means with only marginal means that come from aggregate data is commonly known as the \emph{ecological inference} problem (EI).
-These estimation challenges are central in many political science applications, where for example voter's choices and administrative data are aggregated to geographical districts.\footnote{Substantive questions that grapple with these ecological inference problems include: the degree of racially polarized voting \citep{greiner2010exit}, the gender gap \citep{teele2024political}, the prevalence of ticket splitting \citep{burden2009americans}, the role of job loss on voting for Brexit \citep{colantone2018global}, and partisan differences in pandemic exposure \citep{NBERw34285}.
-While others use survey data to circumvent the ecological inference problem \citep{baccini2021gone}, survey samples and self-reported vote choice may be unrepresentative.
-The same problem arises in economics (where consumer's purchasing choices for goods are aggregated into regional markets), public health (where resident's health outcomes are aggregated into census areas to preserve privacy), and other disciplines that use census statistics.} Researchers since \citet{robinson1950ecological} have been aware that such relationships between aggregate data may not correspond to the underlying relationship between individuals, calling incorrect inferences an \emph{ecological fallacy}.
+These estimation challenges are central in many political science applications, where for example voters' choices and administrative data are aggregated to geographical districts.\footnote{Substantive questions that grapple with these ecological inference problems include: the degree of racially polarized voting \autocite{greiner2010exit}, the gender gap \autocite{teele2024political}, the prevalence of ticket splitting \autocite{burden2009americans}, the role of job loss on voting for Brexit \autocite{colantone2018global}, and partisan differences in pandemic exposure \autocite{NBERw34285}.
+While others use survey data to circumvent the ecological inference problem \autocite{baccini2021gone}, survey samples and self-reported vote choice may be unrepresentative.
+The same problem arises in economics (where consumers' purchasing choices for goods are aggregated into regional markets), public health (where residents' health outcomes are aggregated into census areas to preserve privacy), and other disciplines that use census statistics.} Researchers since \textcite{robinson1950ecological} have been aware that such relationships between aggregate data may not correspond to the underlying relationship between individuals, calling incorrect inferences an \emph{ecological fallacy}.
 They have produced a long literature with statistical methods to make valid inferences from aggregate data.
-Even after the publication of King's \citeyearpar{king1997solution} \emph{A Solution to the Ecological Inference Problem}, over twenty distinct sets of authors have proposed methods and adjustments for ecological inference (Appendix~\ref{sec-app-rev}).
+Even after the publication of King's \autocite*{king1997solution} \emph{A Solution to the Ecological Inference Problem}, over twenty distinct sets of authors have proposed methods and adjustments for ecological inference (Appendix~\ref{sec-app-rev}).